Home News About us Contact Nederlands

 Other vocational training projects

-CPMA Vocational training, Bamako, Mali, 2010-2011
+CPMA Vocational training, Bamako, Turing project visit, November 2010

-CPMA Vocational training, Bamako, Mali, 2010-2011
+CPMA Vocational training, Bamako, Turing project visit, November 2010

-Preservation of Natural Resources, Timbuktu, Mali, 2009-2010
+ICCOOMAES Preservation of Natural Resources, Timbuktu, Mali, 2009-2010

-ICCO and the Malinese organisation OMAES are running a project in 10 villages in this region in North Mali, which offers alternative sources of income to the women of the 15 poorest households in each village (market gardening and durable small live stock holding) including training.
+Because of years of draught and a fast population growth, the natural vegetation of the Timbuktu region is under pressure.
+Because of this, important sources of income for the local population are threatened to be lost.
+The Dutch development organisation ICCO and the Malinese organisation OMAES are running a project in 10 villages in this region in North Mali, which offers alternative sources of income to the women of the 15 poorest households in each village (market gardening and durable small live stock holding) including training.

 The Turing Foundation contributes € 100,000 to this project (€ 30.000,- in 2010).

-see also: ICCO: other projects
+See also: ICCO: other projects

 Timbuktu region, Mali